arlbibek/windows-ahk/README.md

 Here are some of the list of features

-- [x] Quickly open/switch between apps
+- [x] Quickly open and switch between apps
-- [x] Easy navigation in the file explorer
+- [x] Effortless navigation in the file explorer
 - [x] Quick text search (via selection)
 - [x] Toggle presentation mode
 - [x] Quickly transform text case (e.g. `hello, word!` to `Hello, Word!`)